drand/drand/README.md

 `drand_group.toml`.

 **Group File**: Once the DKG phase is done, the group file is updated with the newly created distributed public key.
-That updated group file needed by drand to securely contact drand nodes on their public interface to gather private or public randomness.
+That updated group file is needed by drand to securely contact drand nodes on their public interface to gather private or public randomness.
 One can get it via the following:
 ```bash